DrK-Lo/lotterhoslabprotocols/general_expectations.md

 - practice inclusive communication
 - commit to documenting research progress and meeting notes in notebooks on a regular basis
 - commit to and communiates about file management organization
+- commit to eliminating distractions during work hours 9am-5pm on weekdays.
+Distractions include personal texts, push notifications, and personal social media.
+Ways to eliminate them include turning off notifications and leaving your phone in another location.
 - commit to keeping a task management system, and communicating your priorities and milestones to your advisor(s)
 - commit to keeping a calendar for meetings and plans
-- finishes what we start (within reason)
+- finish what we start (within reason)
 - We all support each other when sh\*t happens.